 Introduction

 Poker is a game of probability.
-There are lots of Poker HUD software available online that provide table statistics to the players to help them make critical decisions while playing.
-If you want to achieve success on the card game tables, you have to learn about the commonly used statistical measures that help in evaluating opponents' playing styles.
+Many Poker HUD software are available online that provide table statistics to the players to help them make critical decisions while playing.
+To succeed on the card game tables, you must learn about the commonly used statistical measures that help evaluate opponents' playing styles.

 What is VPIP?